nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/variables-and-configuration/configuration-parameters-index-nuxeoconf.md

 Wordpad is fine, Notepad++ and SciTE are good text editors, there are lots of [other text editors](http://en.wikipedia.org/wiki/List_of_text_editors).

 {{/callout}}{{! /multiexcerpt}}

-Existing configuration parameters are listed in the index section below.

 ## Admin Center/Setup Tab {{> anchor 'setup-admincenter'}}